The common nighthawk (Chordeiles minor) and

 chimney swift (Chaetura pelagica) - local seasonal appearance

-The earliest and latest sightings in this six-year period were 13 May to 25 August (nighthawk) and 11 May to 07 August (chimney swift).
-24 sightings were noted for the nighthawk (lower data set on the plot), declining gradually from May to August, plus 63 sightings or sound-recognitions of chimney swifts, with clear peaks in May and July (upon return and prior to departure), based on all available data.
+Original story: The earliest and latest sightings in the original six-year period were 13 May to 25 August (nighthawk) and 11 May to 07 August (chimney swift).
+24 sightings were noted for the nighthawk (lower data set on the 2004 plot), declining gradually from May to August, plus 63 sightings or sound-recognitions of chimney swifts, with clear peaks in May and July (upon return and prior to departure), based on all available data.

 nighthawk and chimney swift sightings [131 kb]

-UPDATE: In 2022, I intend to update the local status of 4 summer residents, all insect-eating species: the nighthawk, chimney swift, barn swallow and tree swallow.
-Since these notes were first written, close to 20 years ago, these birds have seen a drastic decline in our region.
-While there may be local holdouts for some, e.g., farmyard barns for swallows, it appears that the nighthawk and possibly the chimney swift are all but extirpated from our area.
+Interim update: In 2022-2024 I reviewed the local status of 4 summer residents, all insect-eating species: the nighthawk, chimney swift, barn swallow and tree swallow.
+Since these notes were first written, close to 20 years ago, these birds have seen a drastic decline in our region (Watson and Nigmanova, 2012; Wilson, 2019).
+While there may be local holdouts for some, e.g., farmyard barns for swallows, church towers and chimneys for swifts, it appears that the nighthawk is all but extirpated from the immediate Campbellford area.
 Reasons are diverse, but decline in the populations of flying insects is surely the key factor.
 Shortages of acceptable nest sites for each species (hollow trees, gravel roofing, chimneys...) may be another explanation.
 I never thought I would worry about the vanishing of mosquitoes and blackflies!
-Global warming may be another force in play here: in this case, possibly the birds now nest further to the north, in which case the locally-dire viewpoint may indicate extirpation rather than extinction.
+Global warming may be another force in play here: in this case, possibly the birds now nest further to the north, in which case the locally-dire viewpoint indicates extirpation rather than a looming extinction.

 Bird expert Pete Dunne (2022) described a short (1 or 2 mugs- of- coffee length) observing period on the Delaware Bayshore, in southwestern New Jersey, some 600 km S.S.E. of Trent Hills.
 The observations were made one mid-August morning, almost certainly (though not explicitly stated) in 2021.
 The salt marshes on the east side of Delaware Bay run north from the famed birding hot-spot of Cape May.
 Assorted swallow species, and a huge transient population of purple martins occur here, along with many ospreys, and other birds.
 Dunne also notes "chimney swifts, as omnipresent as crickets this time of year.
 On trembling wings, scores of swifts cut cookie-cutter patterns over our town, feasting on the insect riches of the Bayshore".
 That's a relief: swifts seem to be doing well in other places, even though our local population has plummeted.